 The Sales Pitch Framework

-This is the one-line version, but if you have time to properly expand and work on a conversation, touch on points of interest.
+If you have time to properly expand and work on a conversation, touch on points of interest.
 Here's a framework you can use for building your elevator pitch:

-Value Statement: Share a very clear, concise statement of value.
+- Value Statement: Share a very clear, concise statement of value.
 Be action-oriented and outcome focused.
 Avoid using jargon.
 Share benefits.

-How We Do It: Highlight unique differentiators and explain what you do.
+- How We Do It: Highlight unique differentiators and explain what you do.

-Proof Points: Provide clear reference examples and list recognizable achievements.
+- Proof Points: Provide clear reference examples and list recognizable achievements.
 Share industry validation and awards.

-Customer Stories: Share customer examples and successes.
+- Customer Stories: Share customer examples and successes.
 Tell emotional and personalized customer stories.
 Make it real and tangible.

-Engaging Question: Close the pitch with an open-ended question creating a space to have a conversation.
+- Engaging Question: Close the pitch with an open-ended question, creating a space to have a conversation.